Pain Relief From Stress & Tension

 Over-the-Counter

-There is now a combination product that has both ibuprofen and acetaminophen in it (Advil dual Action) which makes a lot of sense seeing that they both work in different ways.
+There is now a combination product that has both ibuprofen and acetaminophen in it (Advil Dual Action), which makes a lot of sense, since they both work in different ways.

 Topical Pain Relievers